storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 - In case of a SQL error handler that does not recover the transaction, WebKit Web SQL (Android/iOS) would incorrectly report error code 0 while the plugin would report the same error code as in the SQL error handler.
 (In case of an error with no SQL error handler then Android/iOS WebKit Web SQL would report the same error code that would have been reported in the SQL error hander.)
 - In case a transaction function throws an exception, the message and code if present are reported by the plugin but *not* by (WebKit) Web SQL.
-- SQL error messages are inconsistent on Windows _and less descriptive on Android in case of the default Android-sqlite-evcore-native-driver-free implementation_.
+- SQL error messages are inconsistent on Windows and less descriptive on Android in case of the default Android-sqlite-evcore-native-driver-free implementation.
 - There are some other differences in the SQL error messages reported by WebKit Web SQL and this plugin.

 <!-- END Deviations -->